marcoscastro/nlpwithpython/README.md

-# nlpwithpython
+# Natural Language Processing with Python
-Natural Processing Language with Python.
+Natural Language Processing with Python.

+This project contains examples for study of natural language processing with Python.